mikestefanello/pagoda/README.md

 ## Tasks

-Tasks are queued operations to be executed in the background, either immediately, at a specfic time, or after a given amount of time has passed.
+Tasks are queued operations to be executed in the background, either immediately, at a specific time, or after a given amount of time has passed.
 Some examples of tasks could be long-running operations, bulk processing, cleanup, notifications, etc.

 Since we're already using [SQLite](https://sqlite.org/) for our database, it's available to act as a persistent store for queued tasks so that tasks are never lost, can be retried until successful, and their concurrent execution can be managed.
 [Backlite](https://github.com/mikestefanello/backlite) is the library chosen to interface with [SQLite](https://sqlite.org/) and handle queueing tasks and processing them asynchronously.
 I wrote that specifically to address the requirements I wanted to satisfy for this project.